aetperf/aetperf.github.io/_posts/2022-03-18-Plotting-population-density-with-datashader.md

 ## France

-We are now going to focus on France, by with cliping /re-projecting/re-cliping the data:
+We are now going to focus on France, by cliping /re-projecting/re-cliping the data:

 ```python